jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

 Alternative hardware
 ====================

-The dVRK console also supports generic arms, i.e. one can use a different type of hardware as long as there is a cisst/SAW component for it and the component has a *provided interface* that matches the dVRK arm it is meant to replace.
+The dVRK system also supports generic arms, i.e. one can use a different type of hardware as long as there is a cisst/SAW component for it and the component has a *provided interface* that matches the dVRK arm it is meant to replace.
 We've successfully integrated some